The Many-Worlds Interpretation and the Born Rule

 Schematic of Points and Paths

-What Is Born Rule?
+What Is the Born Rule?

-Four Hints Toward a Derivation
+Four Clues Toward a Derivation

 1. The length of a spring and its elastic energy